BFCmath/HousePrice_Kaggle/README.md

 # House Prices - Advanced Regression Techniques
-You can download the dataset from <a url="https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview">here</a>
+You can download the dataset [here](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview).
 Description about the dataset:
 + The data has many features
 + Half of the features are category